Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Institutional Background and Model Setup

 where $\boldsymbol{p^t}$ is the vector of prices of products in the consumer's consideration set.

-Consumers search for products to consider and purchase according to the order of products the platform displays to them.
-Consumers can have heterogeneous search costs, which might lead them to stop their search process in the middle of the search results page, thus considering only a subset of all products on the page.
-For the simplified model with one sponsored position, following \cite{armstrong2011paying}, we assume that there are two segments of consumers.
-A fraction \( \theta \) of consumers has high search costs and considers only the product in the first position.
-The remaining \(1-\theta\) fraction of consumers considers products in all positions.
+Consumers search for products in the order displayed to them, and have heterogeneous search costs.
+High search costs can lead them to stop their search early and consider only a subset of all products on the page.
+For the simplified model we follow \cite{armstrong2011paying} and assume that there are two segments of consumers.
+A fraction \( \theta \) of consumers has high search costs and considers only the product in the sponsored position.
+The remaining \(1-\theta\) fraction of consumers considers the products in all positions.
 For example, if products $i$ and $j$ are presented in order $\{j, i\}$ on the search results page, then the high search cost segment considers only $j$, and the other segment has a consideration set of $\{j, i\}$.
-If a product appears in both the sponsored and an organic position, we assume that consumers are sophisticated enough to recognize it as the same product and consider it as one in their consideration set, and will use the organic link.
-The search process represented by the two segments can be micro-founded by consumers who perform sequential search and decide to stop when the expected value from continuing is below their search cost, with a heterogeneous distribution of search costs.
-Appendix \ref{subsec:micro-foundation} provides details about this micro-foundation.
+If a product appears in both the sponsored and an organic position, we assume that consumers consider it as one product from the organic link.\footnote{Web Appendix \ref{websec:sensitivity_check} describes a sensitivity analysis where a fraction of consumers who consider all products also click the sponsored link.} The search process represented by the two segments can be viewed as the outcome of consumers who perform sequential optimal search and decide to stop when the expected value from continuing is below their search cost, with a heterogeneous distribution of search costs \citep{weitzman1979optimal}.
+Appendix \ref{subsec:micro-foundation} provides details about the relationship between the simplified model and an optimal search process.
+Endogenizing $\theta$ would not change our main insights.
+We also consider a specification where the ranking affects consumer utility directly in Web Appendix \ref{subsubsection:alternative_characterization_of_search_costs} and find similar results.

-Let $s_i\left(p_i^t\right)$ denote the market share of product $i$ among consumers who only consider the top position when product $i$ appears in the top position, and $s_i\left(p_i^t, p_j^t\right)$ denote the market share of product $i$ among consumers considering both sponsored and organic positions.
+We denote by $s_i\left(p_i^t\right)$ the market share of product $i$ among consumers who only consider the top position when product $i$ appears in the top position, and denote the market share of product $i$ among consumers considering both sponsored and organic positions by $s_i\left(p_i^t, p_j^t\right)$ .
 Taking the outside option into account, the market shares of product $i$ are: